Samchen2003/Samchen2003.github.io/index.md

 ## About Me

 I am a DPhil student at Torr Vision Group, University of Oxford, supervised by Dr. Adel Bibi and Prof. Philip Torr.
 Previsouly, I received my B.Eng. in Computer Science and Engineering from The Chinese University of Hong Kong, Shenzhen (graduating top 2%), where I was supervised by Prof. Baoyuan Wu.
 I also spent a wonderful year as a visiting student at Oxford in Year 3, working closely with Dr. Qian Xie.
+My research interest generally lies in Trustworthy AI.

 ## Research Interests